 With the Gloss formula, I typically receive the feedback that “after it’s dry, it’s sticky.”
 Sometimes I hear that about Matte too.
 It really depends on the climate you live in, but there’s a very simple solution: spray with several coats of a clear acrylic sealer and you’ll be fine.
 Stickiness be gone!
 Extra protection too.

 Result: great for all types of projects and most surfaces.
-This is your all-around Mod Podge.
+These are your all-around Mod Podge.

 Result: Very textured and dimensional (yet clear) and gives you the look of hand painting.

-Dishwasher Safe Mod Podge: You asked for it, and now you finally have it!
-This formula was released in January 2014.
+You asked for it, and now you finally have it!
+This dishwasher friendly formula was released in January 2014.
 It does the gluing, sealing and finishing of regular decoupage medium – but now you can put those items in the top rack of the dishwasher!

-You should still keep this formula away from food and your mouth (3/4″ from the top of a glass), but now you can add items to cups, plates and more . . . and wash them!
+You should still keep this formula away from food and your mouth (3/4″ from the top of a glass), but now you can add items to cups, plates, and more . . . and wash them!
 Gloss finish.
+It MUST cure 28 days before washing.

 Result: Use to add paper or fabric to something you want to wash (top rack dishwasher or hand wash only).